 Writing good drafts is fairly similar to writing good final posts.
 Choose a topic you are knowledgeable about and present it in a clear, understandable, and easily readable way.
 Use everyday language and try to be to the point as much as you can without sounding callous.
 Give relatable examples from your own life or professional journey.

 Even though it's only a draft, start making it emotional.
 Evoking emotions is one of the best ways to make your LinkedIn posts impactful, so start developing that early on in your process.
-You should at least have an idea of what you want your audience to feel while reading.
-While you are drafting your content, consciously choose vocabulary that corresponds to your target emotion.

 The one thing that sets draft writing apart from post writing is the level of flexibility.
-A post is done and polished and ready to be shipped out to the broader audience.
+A post is done and polished, and ready to be shipped out to the broader audience.
 A draft still has room to grow and become a viral piece of content.

 As we already mentioned, LinkedIn itself will not bother to save your drafts mid-writing.
 You are better off using a dedicated tool like AuthoredUp to keep your work safe while you are actually working.
 That said, once you are satisfied with what you’ve written, it will be time to transfer it to the platform.

 Now, you can choose to publish your post immediately or save it for later.
 If you opt for the second option, you want your content to go to that elusive “My drafts” location that we mentioned at the beginning of this guide.
 This is how you do that:

 - Click on “Start a post” to get the post creation pop-up window.